Skip to content

 Section titled “Relational databases represent hierarchical data”

 Relational databases are foundational to modern data management, and probably the most common type of database.
 They store data in linked tables, making them suitable for representing hierarchical structures.
-Each table represents one level of the hierarchy:
+Each table represents one level of the hierarchy.

 Every table has a primary key: a column that uniquely identifies each row: